Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AAny white hair on me, but.

-Speaker AThe rest of us do, though.
+Speaker ANo, the rest of us do, though.

 Speaker AThe rest of us do.